Biden, first lady visit hospitalized kids on Christmas Eve - NewsBreak

 Biden, first lady visit hospitalized kids on Christmas Eve

-President Joe Biden and first lady Jill Biden brought some Christmas Eve cheer to hospitalized children who aren’t well enough to go home for holidays.
+WASHINGTON (AP) — President Joe Biden and first lady Jill Biden brought some Christmas Eve cheer to hospitalized children who aren’t well enough to go home for the holidays.

 The Walt Disney Co. provided copies of the book for each patient so they can follow along with the first lady, the White House said.
 Each book includes a White House bookmark designed by her office.